 We understand that electricity and signing up for a new connection can be a bit confusing.
-We've compiled a list of frequently asked questions and answerss that relate to new electricity connections.
+Here's a list of frequently asked questions that will help.

 There are four different types of organisations that work together to provide you with electricity:

 - Electricity Generators: generate the power at power stations.

 - Transpower: operates the national grid which transmits electricity from power stations to zone substations.

 - Lines Companies: distribute electricity from zone substations to homes and business.
 There are many lines companies throughout New Zealand.
 Each has their own area in which they build and maintain their network.
 Aurora Energy is a lines company.

 - Retailers: Sell you the electricity and conduct meter reading.